OpenKermit/openkermit.org/src/downloads.md

 ### Installation

-Two commands will do it:
+Just unpack the tarball:

 ```
-mv kermit-platform-version kermit
-chmod a+x kermit
+tar -zxvf ckermit-*.tar.gz
 ```

-The first renames whatever you downloaded to `kermit`, and the second marks it executable.
-I recommend you now put it in some location on your `$PATH`, such as `/usr/local/bin`.
+I recommend you now copy the extracted kermit binary to some location on your `$PATH`, such as `/usr/local/bin`.

+Before running kermit, please check out the [platform-specific nodes](platforms) page for specific notes about your system.
+This may help you if you encounter any issues at startup.

 ## Historical and Other Platforms